simranss/flutter_iterable_dropdown/README.md

 They will be optional so it will not affect the current UI if you don't use it They will have the same height as the rest of dropdown items

+#### CGrouping options
+options can be grouped by a certain field or a combination of fields.
+The same label can appear twice if they are in separate groups.
+This will present hierarchy to the options.

 ## Additional information

 You can contribute to this package via the [github repo](https://github.com/simranss/flutter_iterable_dropdown)